-Hb E is the 3rd most prevalent Hb worldwide (after Hb A and Hb S), primarily in black and Southeast Asian (> 15% incidence of homozygous disease) populations, although rarely in Chinese populations.
-Heterozygotes (Hb AE) are asymptomatic.
-Patients heterozygous for Hb E and β-thalassemia have a hemolytic disease more severe than S-thalassemia or homozygous Hb E disease and usually have splenomegaly.
+Hemoglobin (Hb) E is the 3rd most prevalent hemoglobin worldwide (after Hb A and Hb S).
+It occurs primarily in Southeast Asian (> 15% incidence of homozygous disease) populations, although rarely in people of Chinese descent.
+Patients who are heterozygous (Hb AE) are asymptomatic.
+Patients heterozygous for Hb E and beta-thalassemia have a hemolytic disease more severe than hemoglobin S-beta-thalassemia or homozygous Hb E disease and usually have splenomegaly.

 In patients who are heterozygous (Hb AE), a microcytosis is present without anemia, and target cells can be seen on peripheral blood smear.
 In patients who are homozygous, a mild microcytic anemia with prominent target cells exists.

 Diagnosis of hemoglobin E disorders is by hemoglobin electrophoresis.

 Most patients do not require treatment.
 However, patients with severe disease may benefit from periodic transfusions or splenectomy.